UK Research and Innovation (UKRI) will soon launch a new opportunity for Centres for Doctoral Training (CDTs) in artificial intelligence (AI).

-Applications are sought from across the remit of UKRI’s 7 research councils to meet the UK’s training needs in the applications and implications of novel and existing AI technologies.
+Applications are sought from across the remit of UKRI’s seven research councils to meet the UK’s training needs in the applications and implications of novel and existing AI technologies.

-Co-creation of AI solutions between different disciplines and engagement with industry and users of research are strongly encouraged, with interdisciplinary proposals based across the remit of 2 or more councils particularly welcomed.
+Co-creation of AI solutions between different disciplines and engagement with industry and users of research are strongly encouraged, with interdisciplinary proposals based across the remit of two or more councils particularly welcomed.

 Transforming our world with AI